 As the waves hammer the shore, we gulp in the iodine-rich sea air and gaze out to the shimmering horizon with gratitude, relishing the freedom of the coast with newfound wonder.
 With the cold sea slapping our ankles, we readily immerse ourselves in the language, textures and colours of seaweed, while gathering laver, sea lettuce, sea spaghetti, gutweed, kelp and wrack from the shore with increasing curiosity and confidence.
 Some are thin, frilly, as fine as lace, others are as thick as rubber and ink black.
 It is a whole world unto itself.
 And only as you learn to differentiate can you comprehend just how diverse seaweeds are.

-The hour we spent with Wild About Pembrokeshire is an excellent foraging primer and we round out the afternoon with delicious seaweed brownies (which you can also sample at their Really Wild Emporium in St Davids, coming on the site soon) and more seaweed talk.
+The hour we spent with Wild About Pembrokeshire is an excellent foraging primer and we round out the afternoon with delicious seaweed brownies (which you can also sample at their Really Wild Emporium in St Davids) and more seaweed talk.
 John and Julia go into raptures about pepper dulse, found on the exposed rocks at low tide.
 This is the caviar of seaweeds and we try some.
 It is intense, rich and truffle-like, with a profound umami flavour.

-NEXT ON THE JOURNEY: From Whitesands Bay, you can also start a lovely leg-stretch along the coast path to the far-prettier beach of Porthmelgan, St David’s Head and Carn Llidi or call it a night and check into a beautiful converted priory, Penrhiw Hotel, 1.5 miles up the road.
+NEXT ON THE JOURNEY: From Whitesands Bay, you can also start a lovely leg-stretch along the coast path to the far-prettier beach of Porthmelgan, St David’s Head and Carn Llidi or call it a night and check into a beautiful converted priory, Penrhiw Hotel (both a short walk away!)

 At a glance

 How to get there: Locations vary (you’ll be told where to meet when booking) but are mostly centred around St Davids in Pembrokeshire, reached on the A487 from the east (which is everywhere else, as St Davids is also the most westerly settlement in Wales).
-Two common locations are Whitesands Bay, 2.5 miles northwest of St Davids, or Caer Bwdy Bay, 1.5 miles southeast (on which the map below is centred).
+Two common locations are Whitesands Bay, 2.5 miles northwest of St Davids, and Caer Bwdy Bay, just south of St Davids.

 Best time to visit: What you can find depends very much on the season, which runs from spring to autumn (May to October).
 Having said that, the seaweeds mentioned here can be found year-round.